LennartFr/Red-Hat-OpenShift-WorldTour/Accessing-IBM-Cloud-the-Free-Lite-Account.md

 Congratulations!
 You have created a new IBM Cloud lite accound.

 Now you can use if for free taking advantage of its free tier.

+Accessing-IBM-Cloud-the-Free-Lite-Account.md

+## Step 3 - activate your account

+Click on the confirmation link in the email you received from IBM to activate your cloud account.

+Make sure you check the spam folder in your email.
+Now you are ready to access your IBM Cloud Dashboard,

+and check the Next Steps section.

+Congratulations!
+You just signed up for IBM Cloud account.

+The next steps will show you how to build a Docker container for a Node.js application that provides

+an end point to translate text!

+## Step 4 - Next Steps

+When you have successfully finished sign up process - you are ready for the next steps.

+Please claim your pre-provisioned cluster, and set up your environment for the labs.